 - Fats–There’s just 2 grams of Fat in each Shakeology meal.
 So, it’s protein first, followed by carbs and lastly by fat.

 I really like their super fruit/antioxidant blend that contains Camu-Camu, Acerola Cherry, Blueberry, Bilberry, Goji Berry, Luo Han Guo, Pomegranate, Rose Hips & Vitamins.
-That's why I used it when I wanted to test if 2 protein shakes and one meal can help with weight loss.
+That's why I used it when I wanted to test if 2 protein shakes a day and one meal can help with weight loss.

 Ditto with the super greens that include Chloeralla, Spinach & Kale.